reef-technologies/handbook/agreements.md

 When a Reef Technologies developer encounters a bug that fits this description, they should propose changes to the [Bug Zoo repository](https://github.com/reef-technologies/python-review-zoo/) and describe the bug and an appropriate solution.

+## Opensource contributions

+Sometimes we encounter a bug or a missing feature in an opensource package that we use in one of our projects.
+We then face a choice: should we fix the bug or implement a change and push it upstream, or should we do whatever is needed on a private fork?

+There are a few things to consider:
+- who do we bill?
+Intellectual property usually goes to the client, but in this case, we would do some work for the client and then release the IP to an upstream vendor.
+Is our client okay with this?
+- if we do the change on a private fork, the patch maintenance will not be taken over by the upstream maintainer and may later become a problem for the client
+- sometimes, it can take a lot of time and effort to convince a stubborn maintainer to accept a PR
+- if we are going to push it upstream, we may want to review the PR internally before submitting it
+- if we decide to use a private fork, it might be necessary to fix the same issue twice on two different projects.
+There are two problems here: firstly, we are allergic to waste, and secondly, this may create an IP problem)
+- having a few opensource contributions to show to a prospective client can be useful during the sales process

+As you can see, it might be tricky to figure out which path is right for any given scenario.
+The solution is simple, just don't try to do it on your own. :) Always ask the person who is in charge of the relationship with the client to take care of it and let you know the final decision.

 ## Fast track decisions via Slack instead of standard Sociocracy approach

 At Reef Technologies, we mostly make decisions in our weekly Sociocracy meetings.
 The standard Sociocracy framework for proposing changes is a useful tool, but we admit that it can be time-consuming.
 Additionally, in some cases, a staff member may not want to wait for the Sociocracy call.